This new instrument, offers a financial reward for developing a solution to societal or technological challenges that have not yet been met.

-The solution should be energy efficient, economic viable, proving to be of easy installation and deployment.
+The solution should be energy efficient, economically viable, easy to install and deploy.
 The feasibility of the approach will have to be demonstrated through clear experimental results.

 The first five Horizon Prizes will offer a total of 6 million EUR.

 Among them, there are three ICT-related prizes, to be launched in 2015, under Horizon 2020.

 The target of the prize is the development of an affordable device that will allow citizens to make informed choices on food intake in a quick and non-invasive manner.

 The winning solution must analyse food composition and present in a seamless way, nutrition facts and potentially harmful ingredients: calories, food ingredients, nutrients, and allergens.The tool should also provide feedback to the users in relation to their condition and/or lifestyle.